 Imagine you are a work-at-home mum who makes a living as a freelance writer.
 The nature of your work legally defines you as a contractor, although the designation is a mere formality.
 Now you are wondering if what you do for a living could possibly prevent you from getting a mortgage.
 Well, worry no more.
 There are mortgages available for work-at-home contractors of all kinds.

 Getting a mortgage as a contractor does require a bit more effort.
 However, one of the benefits of being an independent contractor is having a bit more flexibility in your schedule.
 You can devote time to the mortgage process as needed without needing to go through the hassles of going to a supervisor and arranging for time off.
 There is one source, which offers plenty of opportunities to choose from, when it comes to consumer credits.

 Functionally speaking, mortgages for work-at-home contractors are not much different than mortgages given to traditional employees.
-The only real difference is that contractors have to look at different ways to prove their income.
+The only real difference is that contractors have to look at different ways to prove their income, but they still have the possibility of getting refinance mortgage options.
 As a work-at-home contractor, it is not like you can contact an employer and get a complete history of your earnings.

 What you do and how you are paid will largely determine how you prove your income.
 There are two possibilities that cover most scenarios:

 Some work-at-home contractors do work on long-term contracts that define pay as a daily rate.
 So let’s say you have five different clients from whom you are paid a daily pay rate of £100.
 You don’t work for every client every day, but you still get paid the same flat rate for every day you do work.

 You can prove your income by showing copies of those contracts to the lender.
 The lender will then require documentation proving how many days you are contracted to work for each employer in a given year.
 Your day rate will be multiplied by each project and working day for each employer.
 All of the resulting numbers will be added together to determine your annual pay.